christopher-gilbert/checkout-kata/README.md

 The CheckoutService persists the basket after each item is added.
 There are two reasons for adding this slight complexity (rather than just maintaining a Basket object in memory):
   * in a clustered environment, in-memory means each update to the basket could see a different view of its current state
   * even in a single server, a temporary outage would mean state is lost and the cashier would have to start again!
-An alternative would be to retain the Basket state on the client, but then we would not have persisted Baskets available for future analysis.

-The StockPriceManagementService does not provide any functions for maintaining items, nor do the associated repositories expose any such functions, stock items and special offers can only be added, which is sufficient for the exercise.
+The StockPriceManagementService does not provide any functions for maintaining items, nor do the associated repositories expose any such functions.
+Stock items and special offers can only be added, which is sufficient for the exercise.

 ### Defensive Coding
 To avoid uncontrolled modification of 'persisted' domain objects I took the following steps: